BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ## The Todo Input Blade

 [Blades](/docs/concepts/blades) are a core concept within BRJS.
-Blades are moduls that encapsulates all the required functionality and resources – JavaScript, HTML, CSS, XML, images, etc – to implement a particular high level feature.
+Blades are modules that encapsulate all the required functionality and resources – JavaScript, HTML, CSS, XML, images, etc – to implement a particular high level feature.
 So, let's create a Blade for capturing the Todo input items.

 ### Scaffold the Blade